patronage/bubs-next/docs/wordpress.md

 When you want to update wordpress core, you need to update the `wordpress/docker-compose.yml` file for Docker users.
 Then run `Wordpress Docker Recreate` task to rebuild your local container.

 Also update `composer.json` so that non-docker users get the updated WP version.

+## WYSIWYG Editor

+There are several functions inside of `wordpress/wp-content/themes/headless/setup/helpers/wysiwyg.php` that can be enabled to:

+* Customize the buttons shown
+* Add classes users can apply to an element
+* Modify the WYSIWYG with CSS.
+Our reccomendation isn't pixel perfection, but a p.small or p.large might have percentages to adjust from the defaults to give the editor a visual cue.

+We set a default image width of full, so that you get a responsive image.

+In `/website/src/components/post/PostBody.module.scss` we apply the WordPress WYSIWYG styles as global classes.